owncloud/ocis/changelog/unreleased/bump-libregraph.md

 We fixed a couple of issues in libre-graph-api-go package.

-* rename drive permission grantedTo to grantedToIdentities tob be ms graph spec compatible.
+* rename drive permission grantedTo to grantedToIdentities to be ms graph spec compatible.
 * drive.name is a required property now.
 * add group property to the identitySet.